KevinDepedri/Collect-and-display-a-dataset-in-augmented-reality-scenario/README.md

 9) If the previous `API Key` does not work please [follow this procedure](https://cloud.google.com/docs/authentication/api-keys?ref_topic=6262490&visit_id=637954035540901895-2222129602&rd=1) to generate your own API Key;

 ## Build of the application

-* Download this repo and open the "Sample Scene" file;

 * Click on `File -> Build Settings` and from the open window switch platform clicking on `Android` and then `Switch Platform`;